CiviledCode/Stock-Research/Stock.md

 - Finding stocks to invest in is really down to personal intuition.
 Think from the consumer's point of view.
 Think of how the price could go up and how real world events could influence the price.
 Staying up with the news makes this process a lot easier.

+**So where does the money come from?**

+- Well, it's complicated.
+It really depends on

 **How do I know what stocks to TRADE?**